mattbroph/bassTracker/projectPlan.md

 - [ ] Add logging
 - [ ] Update all controller logic for insert / update to handle errors
 - [ ] Send Ashlie logo info
+- [ ] Update session check sending to index.jsp to a properties variable